NoesisGUI

 Grid Layout Setup

-Rows and Columns can be added to a Grid Element by selecting it in the 📘 Navigator Panel or on the 📘 Stage, hovering over its right and top edge adorners, and clicking to add Columns and Rows respectively.
+Columns and Rows can be added to a Grid Element, directly on-Stage by selecting it in the 📘 Navigator Panel or on the 📘 Stage, hovering over its right and top edge adorners, and clicking to add Columns and Rows respectively.

-Rows or Columns can be removed at any time by clicking on an existing Row or Column's unit of measurement, and selecting 'Delete Row' or 'Delete Column' respectively.
+Columns or Rows can be removed at any time by clicking on an existing Column or Row's unit of measurement, and selecting 'Delete Column' or 'Delete Row' respectively.

 Documentation_Element_Grid_DeleteColumn.png